-- 6(a) The school nurse understands developmentally appropriate health education. - 6(b) The school nurse understands the influence of social determinates of health and family dynamics on student achievement and wellness. - 6(c) The school nurse understands that health instruction within the classroom is based on learning theory. - 6(d) The school nurse understands child, adolescent, family, and community health issues. - 6(e) The school nurse understands how health issues impact student learning. - 6(e)6(f) The school nurse knows how to identify physical manifestations of possible behavioral, emotional, and/or psychosocial issues.
+- 6(a) The school nurse understands developmentally appropriate health education. - 6(b) The school nurse understands the influence of social determinates of health and family dynamics on student achievement and wellness. - 6(c) The school nurse understands that health instruction within the classroom is based on learning theory. - 6(d) The school nurse understands child, adolescent, family, and community health issues. - 6(e) The school nurse understands how health issues impact student learning. - 6(f) The school nurse knows how to identify physical manifestations of possible behavioral, emotional, and/or psychosocial issues.

-6(f)6(g) The school nurse assists individual students in acquiring appropriate skills based on age and developmental levels to advocate for themselves.
+- 6(g) The school nurse assists individual students in acquiring appropriate skills based on age and developmental levels to advocate for themselves. - 6(h) The school nurse participates in the assessment of health education and health instructional needs of the school community. - 6(i) The school nurse provides health instruction within the classroom based on learning theory, as appropriate to student developmental levels and school needs. - 6(j) The school nurse provides individual and group health instruction and counseling for and with students, families, and staff.

-- 6(g)6(h) The school nurse participates in the assessment of health education and health instructional needs of the school community. - 6(h)6(i) The school nurse provides health instruction within the classroom based on learning theory, as appropriate to student developmental levels and school needs. - 6(i)6(j) The school nurse provides individual and group health instruction and counseling for and with students, families, and staff. - 6(j)6(k) The school nurse acts as a resource person to school staff, students, and families regarding health education and health community resources. - 6(k)6(l) The school nurse assists students in changing high-risk behaviors through education and referral.
+- 6(k) The school nurse acts as a resource person to school staff, students, and families regarding health education and health community resources. - 6(I) The school nurse assists students in changing high-risk behaviors through education and referral.

-Standard 7: Program Management - The school nurse is a manager of school health services.
+Standard 7: Program Management The school nurse is a manager of school health services.

-- 7(a) The school nurse understands the principles of school nursing management. - 7(b) The school nurse understands that program delivery is influenced by a variety of factors (e.g., cost, program diversity, staffing, and laws). - 7(c) The school nurse knows how to teach, supervise, evaluate, and delegate to Unlicensed Assistive Personnel. - 7(d) The school nurse knows how to identify and secure appropriate and available services and resources in the community.
+- 7(a) The school nurse understands the principles of school nursing management. - 7(b) The school nurse understands that program delivery is influenced by a variety of factors (e.g., cost, program diversity, staffing, laws). - 7(c) The school nurse knows how to teach, supervise, evaluate, and delegate to Unlicensed Assistive Personnel. - 7(d) The school nurse knows how to identify and secure appropriate and available services and resources in the community.